Documentation Index

 Core concepts

-SLang is designed around four primary constructs that map directly to modern backend architecture:
+SLang is designed around a small set of constructs that map directly to modern backend architecture:- Entities: Persisted database records and relationships.

-3. Triggers: Entry points (API endpoints, cron jobs, queues) that invoke actions.
+- Triggers: HTTP endpoints, queues, cron jobs, and events that invoke actions.

 Agent skill